-Thanks for dropping in today to see what’s on my mind!
-This week, I’m dwelling on maximizing holidays, both the food and the joy of the holiday itself.
-So far I’ve touched on using the whole turkey and ALL of the leftovers.
-Today I want to veer back to health.
-With a marvelous Thanksgiving holiday last week, I’d love to share what I learned about enjoying holidays with dietary restrictions.
+So far this month, I’ve been sharing all the turkey-related tips and tricks (that are AIP-friendly!) along with some gift ideas.
+I hope you realize that you can have maximum joy this holiday season, both in the food you eat and the people you share it with.
 Going without rich, decadent food when everyone else is eating it can be hard, but it doesn’t have to be!
 If we let ourselves get down over silly food, the holidays turn downright miserable.
 Do you know who is responsible for an enjoyable holiday season?
 You are!
-Let’s chat about how to embrace dietary restrictions over the holidays and have your best holiday season yet.
+So let’s learn together about how to eat healthy through the holidays and embrace dietary restrictions so you can have your best holiday season yet.

 Bring Your Own Dishes